honza/honza.github.com/_blog/posts/2012-02-07-remap-capslock-to-something-useful.rst

 own, it will send Esc.
 However, if you hold CapsLock and press another key, it will send Ctrl.
 That way you can do things like Ctrl+F, etc.

-On Mac OSX, you will want to do use `KeyRemap4MacBook`_.
+On Mac OSX, you will want to do use `Karabiner`_.
 It's an excellent piece of software that will allow you to take control of your keyboard.

 Settings